galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # New methodology

+We consider the use of config management tools (such as Ansible) to be essential to good system administration.

 For this training, materials have been reworked to utilize **Ansible** much more heavily *from the beginning*.

-We consider the use of config management tools (such as Ansible) to be essential to good system administration.

 ---
 # On Ansible

-Use of Ansible to install/admin Galaxy is in no way required, and some prefer other tools (e.g. Puppet, Chef, etc.).
+Use of Ansible to install/admin Galaxy is in no way required, and some prefer other tools (e.g. Puppet, Chef, etc.), or no tools at all.

 What we teach in Ansible can be used as the knowledge/reference base for implementation in your preferred config management system.<sup>[1]</sup>